Is Tug-of-War Bad for Dogs?

 Is tug-of-war bad for dogs?
-How often have you heard that that it will make your dog aggressive or show “dominant” behaviors?
+How often have you been told that playing tug will make your dog aggressive or show “dominant” behaviors?
 That’s a common misconception among pet dog owners, some dog trainers, and some breeders.
-In fact, there is no eveidence to show that this myth is true.
+There is no evidence to show that this myth is true.
 Research shows the opposite!

 Can Only Big Dogs Play Tug-of-War?

 Dogs of all sizes can play tug.
-My 10lb Miniature Schnauzer Sadie loves her daily game of tug and is quite ferocious!
-My late 20lb Mini Schnauzer Max, pictured right, had to learn how to tug.
+My 10-lb Miniature Schnauzer Sadie loves her daily game of tug and is quite ferocious!
+My late 20-lb Miniature Schnauzer Max, pictured right, had to learn how to tug.
 As you can see, he really got into it and began to love it, which taught him many valuable skills.

 Benefits of Tugging with your Dog

-Max was a rescue, we took training classes together, and we built a good relationship through that.
+Max was a rescue.
+We took training classes together, and that built a good relationship.
 He also loved the game that all dogs love… KEEP AWAY!

-As we started agility training, it became obvious that we needed to utilize tugging; however, he didn’t seem interested or know how!
+As we started agility training, it became clear that we needed to utilize tugging; however, he didn’t seem interested.

 The process of learning how to tug helped us: